New Ishigaki Airport

-Operations at [old] Ishigaki Airport ceased at midnight on March 6, 2013, and New Ishigaki Airport opened on March 7, 2013.
+Operations at the old Ishigaki Airport ceased at midnight on March 6, 2013, and New Ishigaki Airport opened on March 7, 2013.

+Yaeyama Islands are in the spotlight as World Heritage islands and year-round tropical resort destination, and the airport serves more than 2.6 million people each year.
+Congestion at the airport has become a serious problem, so construction was completed to triple the size of the international terminal in 2022.
+The city authorities and Okinawa Prefecture are planning to extend the runway to 2,800 meters to meet the flight requests of airlines.

 Location

 New Ishigaki Airport is located on the eastern shore of Ishigaki Island (221 km2).
 The island is located approximately 430 km southwest of Okinawa Island.
 The Yaeyama Islands were traditionally controlled from the southern district of the island, and remains the chief island of the group.

 The airport serves as a transportation hub for the surrounding Miyako, Yonaguni, Hateruma, and Tarama islands.
 The airport additionally connects Ishigaki to Tokyo (via Haneda Airport), Nagoya, Osaka, Hiroshima, and Fukuoka.
 Ishigaki is only a 40-minute flight from Taiwan Taoyuan International Airport (TPE) in Taiwan.
 Ishigaki currently hosts seasonal flights to Taiwan.

 New Ishigaki Airport sits 31 m above sea level in the Shiraho district of Ishigaki.
 The airport is located approximately 30 minutes by car from central Ishigaki City (i.e., Ishigaki Harbor).